Kutaisi Western Georgia, Georgia Travel Guide

 Close to Prometheus Cave, Okatse, and Martvili Canyons for outdoor activities.

-Experience daily rhythms plus real local interaction.
+Experience daily rhythms and genuine local interaction.

-Discover ancient kingdoms and from the middle ages monasteries.
+Explore ancient kingdoms and medieval monasteries.

 Discover caves, canyons, and stunning landscapes.